 Year of audit Risk of significant weakness Procedures undertaken Findings Outcome All years Financial sustainability was identified as a potential significant weakness due to the Statutory Recommendations raised in November 2021.
 The weakness identified was the lack of audited financial statements for the years 2018/19 to 2022/23.
 The causes of the weakness were a lack of capacity in the finance team to produce the required accounts and working papers, ineffective and cumbersome ledger system causing delays in information, a complex and inaccurate accounts production spreadsheet and inadequate cash reconciliation controls.
-Review of the Authority's action plan to respond to the statutory recommendations, discussions with key officers and review of supporting evidence to determine if the recommendations had been effectively responded to. taken actions to respond however until the financial statements provided can be fully audited the recommendations 1 has been addressed, 2 remain open pending completion of the financial 2021/22 Financial governance was identified as a potential significant weakness due to the lack of timely response observed in relation to the Statutory Recommendations raised in November 2021 Review of the Authority's action plan and monitoring arrangements to respond to the statutory recommendations and enquiries with key officers to understand the underlying causes of any delays.
+Review of the Authority's action plan to respond to the statutory recommendations, discussions with key officers and review of supporting evidence to determine if the recommendations had been effectively responded to.
+See pages 12 to 14.
+The Authority has taken actions to respond however until the financial statements provided can be fully audited the effectiveness of the response cannot be concluded upon.
+See pages 12 to 14.
+Of the 4 recommendations 1 has been addressed, 2 remain open pending completion of the financial statements audit and 1 has been partially addressed.
+As such the existing statutory recommendation remains open and we are considering re-issuing an updated recommendation.
+2021/22 Financial governance was identified as a potential significant weakness due to the lack of timely response observed in relation to the Statutory Recommendations raised in November 2021 Review of the Authority's action plan and monitoring arrangements to respond to the statutory recommendations and enquiries with key officers to understand the underlying causes of any delays.
 Progress has been monitored by Members with sufficient frequency as they are updated at each meeting.
 However, an insufficiently detailed action plan, and challenges in identifying the required support, has hindered the Authority's ability to respond in a timely manner to the recommendations.
 Key Recommendation 1